Abdur-rahmaanJ/shopcube/README.md

 - [Create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 You should see the PR link in the terminal after you successfully push your commits.
 Link to the issue being addressed with `fixes #123` in the pull request.
 See [example PR](https://github.com/shopyo/shopyo/pull/55).

-## Troubleshooting Guide
+## 🔨 Troubleshooting Guide

-If you need further assistance, feel free to contact @appinv or @shams on discord.
+If you need further assistance, ping [@contributor](https://discord.gg/k37Ef6w) on discord.

 - When I initialise the app, I get an error related to MySQL (ie: a Connection Error)